-Selia was taken aback as this was the first time he had acknowledged her existence in such a direct way, let alone casting judgement on her personality.
+Selia was taken aback as this was the first time he had acknowledged her existence in such a direct way, let along casting judgement on her personality.
 She didn’t even quite pick up whether the judgement was good or bad.
 It did seem quite ‘Cadbury’, however.

 Cadbury: So ask me some questions.